aqeelabbaskhan41/NearBuy/README.md

 # NearBuy

-A full-stack product discovery app that shows users the nearest vendors based on their location.
-Built using Node.js, Express, MongoDB, and distance-based products search with map integration.
+**NearBuy** is a full-stack product discovery app that shows users the nearest vendors based on their location.
+It allows users to search for products and see results sorted by the distance of vendors from their current location.
+Built using Node.js, Express, MongoDB, and a distance-based products search with map integration.
-# NearBuy 📍

-**NearBuy** is a full-stack Node.js app that allows users to search for products and see results sorted by the distance of vendors from their current location.

 ---